Meta Explains How To Get Started as a Professional Photographer

 • Setup a Yearly File Folder for Paper Receipts.

 • Keep a Written Record of your Business Mileage for each vehicle used for Business Travel.

-• It’s easier to use the Flat Mileage Rate, than tracking gas and oil change receipts.
+• It’s easier to use the Flat Mileage Rate, rather than tracking gas and maintenance receipts.

 • Most Service Based Industries such as Photographers, are not required to Collect State Sales Tax.

 • Remember to Pay Your Estimated Local, State and Federal Income Taxes on any Business Profits Quarterly.

 • Year End Quicken Reporting can be used to transfer your Business Accounting into TurboTax Deluxe on Schedule C.

 • If your Photography Business consists of just you or you and your spouse, you don’t need to register as a LLC or keep a separate business bank account.
 As long as you don’t have any employees, you and your spouse can run all of your Business Income and Expenses through your Joint Personal Checking Account and file your Business Income and Expenses on your Joint 1040 Schedule C!

 • Contact your CPA, the IRS or the Small Business Administration.